Skip to main content

 Abstract

-Exterior view of the co-operative store at the Jewish Consumptives' Relief Society (JCRS).
-An unidentified man looks out of the window of the store.
-The store provided supplies for patients of the JCRS, a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
-It was located on West Colfax Avenue just outside of Denver.
+A herd of dairy cattle on the farm of the Jewish Consumptives' Relief Society (JCRS).
+The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
+The sanatorium was located on West Colfax Avenue just outside of Denver.

 Item